-The Masters in Theory/Composition is a two-year sequence during which students develop their craft by composing for a variety of instruments and ensembles.
+The Masters in Music Composition is a two-year sequence during which students develop their craft by composing for a variety of instruments and ensembles.
 Masters students refine their compositional skill and personal voice through the creation of new works, collaboration with peers, and study of contemporary music.
 The composition program at Appalachian State embraces eclecticism and a diversity of stylistic influences and interests.

 Assistantships and teaching opportunities may be available.
 See below for further details.

-Contact Dr. Ben Hjertmann at email@example.com for more information or to schedule an interview.
+Contact Dr. Nicholas Cline at email@example.com for more information or to schedule an interview.

 Degree Course Requirements

-Course Requirements for the Master of Music in Performance Semester Hours Required (minimum): 32 or 35 - varies by concentration - see below.
+Course Requirements for the Master of Music in Performance Semester Hours Required (minimum): 32 to 35 - varies by concentration - see below.